Skip to main content

 Capabilities

 The agent sees all tools you own and tools shared with you.
-Ask it “what tools do I have?” or describe what you need — it will find the right tool.
+Ask “what tools do I have?” or describe what you need — it finds the right one.

-The agent executes tools in the same E2B sandboxes as the UI.
+The agent runs tools in the same secure sandboxes as the UI.
 Results include full output, artifacts, and run logging.

-Attach files to your chat messages.
-The agent auto-maps files to tool input fields by matching MIME types against the tool’s accept patterns.
-If required files are missing, the agent asks for them.
+Attach files to chat messages.
+The agent auto-maps them to tool input fields by file type.
+If required files are missing, it asks for them.

 The agent maintains conversation context across turns.
-Chain tool executions, ask follow-up questions about results, or refine parameters based on output.
+Chain tool executions, ask follow-up questions, or refine parameters based on output.

 MCP (Model Context Protocol)